Josef Rasselnberg

-Josef "Jupp" Rasselnberg (18 December 1912 – 9 February 2005) was a German former football player and trainer who featured in the German national team as a striker.
+Josef "Jupp" Rasselnberg (18 December 1912 – 9 February 2005) was a German former football player and trainer who featured in the Germany national team as a striker.
 The summit of his international career was the 1934 FIFA World Cup qualifier against Luxembourg on 11 March 1934, in which he scored four times.
 In his other eight international matches he scored an additional four goals.